-If I had to single out a single development that elevated the sophistication of cybercrime by an order of magnitude, it would be sharing.
+If I had to single out an individual development that elevated the sophistication of cybercrime by order of magnitude, it would be sharing.
 Code sharing, vulnerabilities sharing, knowledge sharing, stolen passwords and anything else you can think of.
-Attackers that once worked in silos, in essence competing with each other, have discovered and fully embraced the power of cooperation and collaboration.
+Attackers that once worked in silos, in essence competing, have discovered and fully embraced the power of cooperation and collaboration.
 I was honored to present a high-level overview on the topic of cyber collaboration a couple of weeks ago at the kickoff meeting of a new advisory group to the CDA (the Cyber Defense Alliance), called the “Group of Seven” established by the Founders Group.
 Attendees included Barclays’ CISO Troels Oerting and CDA CEO Maria Vello as well as other key people from the Israeli cyber industry.
 The following summarizes and expands upon my presentation.

-TL;DR – In order to ramp up the game against cyber criminals, organizations and countries must invest in tools and infrastructure that enable privacy-preserving cyber collaboration.
+TL;DR – to ramp up the game against cyber criminals, organizations and countries must invest in tools and infrastructure that enable privacy-preserving cyber collaboration.

 The Easy Life of Cyber Criminals

-The amount of energy defenders must invest in order to protect, vs. the energy cyber criminals need to attack a target, is far from equal.
+The amount of energy defenders must spend to protect, vs. the energy cyber criminals need to attack a target, is far from equal.
 While attackers have always had an advantage, over the past five years the balance has tilted dramatically in their favor.
-Attackers, in order to achieve their goal, need only find one entry point into a target.
+Attackers, to achieve their goal, need only find one entry point into a target.
 Defenders need to make sure every possible path is tightly secured – a task of a whole different scale.

 Multiple concrete factors contribute to this imbalance:

 - Obfuscation technologies and sophisticated code polymorphism that successfully disguises malicious code as harmless content rendered a large chunk of established security technologies irrelevant.
 These technologies were built with a different set of assumptions during what I call “the naive era of cyber crime.”